This chipotle shrimp salad recipe is a summer dinner game changer!

-This chipotle shrimp salad with peaches and cilantro-jalapeño viniagrette make for the perfect summer dinner.
+This chipotle shrimp salad with peaches and cilantro-jalapeño vinaigrette make for the perfect summer dinner.
 Pair it with corn on the cob and a glass of chilled white wine for a complete meal!

 Using scissors, start at the head and cut through the shell and flesh down the back of the shrimp.
 Peel off the shell.
 You can leave the tails on or off, up to you.
 Open up the shrimp and pull out the vein.
 Run under cold water then set on a paper towel lined plate to drain any excess water.

-Chipotle Shrimp with Peaches, Avocado and Cilantro-Jalapeño Viniagrette
+Chipotle Shrimp Salad with Peaches, Avocado and Cilantro-Jalapeño Vinaigrette

 - 1 lb peeled and deveined shrimp